iqiyi/dpvs/doc/tutorial.md

 To make things easier, we do not consider virtual devices for now.
 Thus, *two-arm* topology need

 * two DPDK interfaces loaded with PMD driver(i.e. igb_uio), and
 * `/etc/dpvs.conf` should also be configured with two interfaces.
-Pls refer the file [conf/dpvs.conf.sample](../conf/dpvs.conf.sample).
+Please refer the file [conf/dpvs.conf.sample](../conf/dpvs.conf.sample).

 ```
 $ dpdk-devbind --status